zibaparsons/Tensorflow-Deep-Learning/convolutional-neural-network/readme.md

 The aim is to design a simple convolutional Neural Network using `TensorFlow`.
 The tutorial is aimed to sketch a starup model to the the two follwing:

-  1- Define an organization for the network architecture, training and evaluation phases.
+1. Define an organization for the network architecture, training and evaluation phases.
-  2- Provides a template framework for constructing larger and more complicated models.
+2. Provides a template framework for constructing larger and more complicated models.

+s